In the Rehabilitation, Reintegration & Recovery space

 The bipolar affective disorder typically consists of both depressive and manic episodes separated by periods of normal mood.
-People with this type of depression have mood swings from extreme highs to extreme low.
-It is also known as Manic depression.
+People with this type of depression have mood swings from extreme highs to extreme lows.
+It is also known as Manic Depression.

 People with Psychotic depression have ‘psychotic’ symptoms, like delusions, hallucinations, and paranoia.
 Peripartum (Postpartum) Depression occurs in women after childbirth.
 It can last for weeks or months.
 Women with Premenstrual Dysphoric Disorder (PMDD) suffer from depression at the starting phase of their menstrual cycle.